taocpp/taopq/doc/Parameter-Type-Conversion.md

 ## `std::tuple< Ts... >`

-As a generalisation of pairs, tuples generate all parameters for their individual element, in order.
+As a generalisation of pairs, tuples generate all parameters for their individual elements, in order.

 ## Custom Data Types

-Custom data types can be registered in two different ways.
+Custom data types can be registered in two different ways, by using a `to_taopq()` function or method, or by specializing the `tao::pq::parameter_traits` class template.

 ### `to_taopq()`